1994 New York Yankees season: Regular season

-By Friday, August 12, the Yankees had compiled a 70-43 record through 113 games.
+By Friday, August 12, the Yankees had compiled a 70–43 record through 113 games.
 They were leading the AL East Division and had scored 670 runs (5.93 per game) and allowed 534 runs (4.73 per game).
 Yankees hitters were walked 530 times in the strike-shortened season: the most in the Majors.
 They also led the Majors in on-base percentage, with .374.
 They did, however, tie the San Diego Padres for the most double plays grounded into, with 112.

-The World Series, for which the Yankees appeared to be destined, was never played and contributed to Buck Showalter not having his contract renewed and Don Mattingly retiring after the 1995 season.
+The World Series, for which the Yankees appeared to be destined, was never played and contributed to fallouts both on and off the field.
+On the field, Buck Showalter did not have his contract renewed and Don Mattingly retired after the 1995 season.
 In addition, General Manager Gene Michael was fired as a result of the strike.
+Off the field, the Yankees broadcast team on MSG Network left due to the strike; play-by-play announcer Dewayne Staats didn't have his contract renewed and analyst Tony Kubek, himself a former Yankee, retired from broadcasting.
+Kubek cited "I hate what the game's become—the greed, the nastiness."
+He hasn't seen or broadcast a baseball game since.

-The 1994 New York Yankees team that could have been remains a hot discussion point in both baseball and in New York City because Mattingly had not played in a postseason.
+The 1994 New York Yankees team that could have been remains a hot discussion point in both baseball and in New York City because of the team's revival and Mattingly had not played in a postseason.
 When reacting to the strike's cancellation of the season, the first words many people on the Yankees, including Owner George Steinbrenner, Michael, and Showalter all said was that they all felt bad for Mattingly, saying that he deserved a postseason.
 Mattingly led active players in both games played and at bats without ever appearing in the postseason.